Lucrumae/Fresh-Tomato-Theme/README.md

 * RAM: Minimum 25MB Ram Free (Required to process 20MB+ assets while installation).
 * JFFS: Must be Enabled & Formatted (Administration > JFFS).
 * Storage: Minimum 25MB free space on JFFS.
-- Why So Big?
-Because The Background Using 22 Second Gif
+* Why So Big?
+Because The Background Use 22 Second Gif

 ## 🚀 Quick Installation
 Run this command in your Fresh Tomato device using "Tool > System Commands" terminal or PuTTY: